Saath Nibhaana Saathiya 2: Plot

-The Modi family is seen to be heading their way from Rajkot to Surat in order to visit Kokila Modi's long lost brother, Praful Desai and his family.
+The Modi family and Urmila is seen heading from Rajkot to Surat in order to visit Kokila Modi's long lost brother, Praful Desai and his family.
 Gehna works at the Desai House as maid post her father sacrificed his life while saving Praful from goons.
-Gopi learns that her first husband Ahem, who died 5 years ago, was actually alive as Gehna saved him.
+Gopi learns that Ahem, who died 5 years ago, was actually alive as Gehna saved him.
 Anant, Praful's third son, returns from America and helps Gehna and the Modis in retrieving and reuniting with Ahem.
 Later, Modis head back to Rajkot while Anant exposes Sagar who tries to harass Gehna.

-Eventually, due to certain circumstances, Anant marries Gehna leading her to become Desais' daughter-in-law irking Kanak (Desais' elder daughter-in-law) who treats Gehna as mere servant and believe that she does not have any right to rise her social status.
+Eventually, due to certain circumstances, Anant marries Gehna leading her to become Desais' daughter-in-law irking Kanak who treats Gehna as mere servant and believes that she does not have any right to rise her social status.
 Kanak along with Hema plot against Gehna who always find Anant to her side.
 Anant supports Gehna, turning her into a strong independent woman and encourages her to resume her studies.
 However, due to lack of trust, the Desais' misunderstand Gehna, but she gains their trust with Anant's love.
 Soon, Anant's ex-girlfriend, Radhika returns and joins hands with Kanak who is jealous of the love Gehna receives by the Desais' post Jamuna gave her title of 'Best Bahu'.
 Gehna exposes Radhika and Kanak and the Desais kicks them out.
 Gehna brings a mentally unstable Sagar at Desai House who fills Tia's hairline with vermillion.
 While Gehna is blamed for Tia's condition; Anant brings Sagar's wife saving Tia from Sagar's conspiracy.
 Tia confesses her love for Krishna (Gehna's childhood friend).

 Kanak returns to seek revenge from Desais and extort them from their own house.
 Gehna and Anant get back their house and throws Kanak out of Desai House.
 Kanak returns with Radhika in order to pave difficulties for Gehna of keeping the Desai family united.
 Anant encourages Gehna her to pursue a law degree and begins working for secret mission for the country.
 Dr. Kumar who is a terrorist enters Desai House as Gehna's law teacher and chooses Gehna to plant bomb in tunnel.
 While Sagar helps Kumar in his plans; Anant decides to confess his feelings to Gehna.
 On the wedding day, Gehna gets kidnapped.
 Anant reaches the bomb planting location and confesses his love to Gehna.
 Later, he sacrifices his life to save the city from bomb blast.